 Lo and behold, I managed to bag the ASEAN crown; my grapple with health challenges made success even sweeter.
 The win really opened up doors for me as AYDA not only offered me mentorship sessions but it also served as a platform for me to network with industry experts and various successful designers.
 The whole experience enabled me to gain the right skillsets and exposure required to start off my own business, besides putting my name out there.

-I’ve continued to remain an active AYDA alumni – participating in coaching/ mentoring sessions and serving as a design judge.
-It is only fair that I give back to emerging interior designers by helping prepare them for the real-world beyond the classroom’s four walls.
+I’ve continued to remain an active AYDA alumnus – participating in coaching/ mentoring sessions and serving as a design judge.
+It is only fair that I give back to emerging interior designers by helping prepare them for the real world beyond the classroom’s four walls.